DemonDxv/Anticheat-Open-Source/README.md

 If you run version 1.1.4, you can spoof ground fly (collision/always on ground) if you take velocity/fall damage it will allow you to fly in the air for about 5 - 10 seconds before lagging back
 (delay transactions)

+Also abusing teleports while delaying transactions can also allow you to bypass.

 # Open Source Anticheat
 A free anticheat for the community that is open source.